 The Undergraduate Program in History

-Requirements for Class of 2012 and Later
+A Quick Summary of Requirements for Class of 2012 and Later:

-1. Basic Requirement: A concentration in History consists of a minimum of ten semester-long courses; of these, at least eight (seven in the case of students who spend more than one semester at another institution; see “Transferring Courses” below) must be offered by the Brown University History Department, including x-listed courses.
+1. Basic Requirement: A concentration in History consists of a minimum of ten semester-long courses; of these, at least eight (seven in the case of students who spend more than one semester at another institution; see “Transferring Courses” below) must be offered by the Brown University History Department, including cross-listed courses.

 2. Introductory Courses: Students may count no more than two lecture surveys numbered 0520 or lower and only one first-year seminar (HIST 0970, HIST 0980 and first-year seminars cross-listed as HIST 0940) toward the concentration requirements.
 It is recommended that concentrators in their first or second years take HIST 0970 or HIST 0980 for a seminar-based introduction to historical reasoning, discussion, and writing.

 3. Field of Focus: Upon declaring a concentration in History, students must define the area that will be the primary focus of their program.
 The primary field of focus must include minimum of four courses.
 The field may be defined by geographical regions (see #4), by geographical regions with thematic or chronological emphases, or by topic.
 Students who choose a geographical focus must provide a thematic or chronological rationale for the coherence of courses with a broad chronological span.
 Students who are interested in a thematic or transnational focus (such as Science, Technology, Environment and Medicine or the Ancient World) may include courses from different geographic areas.
 All students should consult a concentration advisor early in the process.
 All fields are subject to approval by the concentration advisor.
+Click here to see a sample listing.

 4. Geographical Distribution: Concentrators must distribute nine of the ten required courses as follows: four courses in the primary geographic area.
 Thereafter, five courses in two or more secondary areas, with a maximum of three in any of these areas.
 Comparative and transnational courses may count for the geographical requirement with the approval of the concentration advisor.
 The geographic areas are: